lou1306/academic-homepage/content/news/asqap-2025.md

 ASQAP'25 is the
 First International Workshop on Autonomous System Quality Assurance and Prediction with Digital Twins.
-It will co-located with ETAPS 2020 in Hamilton, Canada.
+It will be co-located with ETAPS 2020 in Hamilton, Canada.

 From the workshop's [Web page](https://asqap.github.io/asqap2025/):